jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

         - Tracing Object and Type
     - Procedure Redirection
         - Target Symbols
-        - Call can not be called or referenced
+        - Call cannot be called or referenced
         - \* Any tracing?
 - Access Symbol Placement
 - Accesses